RizeLabs/encifher-docs/docs/tutorials/deploy-first-contract.md

 - `_vote`: Handle to the user encrypted vote.
 - `_inputProof`: Proof of correct encryption of your vote.

-And then we finally get the actual encrypted vote via
+And then we finally get the actual encrypted vote onchain via

 ```js
 ebool userVote = TFHE.asEbool(_vote, _inputProof);
 ```

 This line does couple of things
-- It verifies that the encrypted vote has correct format or not via `_inputProof`
+- It verifies that the encrypted vote has correct format or not via `_inputProof`.
-- Makes sure the user has encrypted either true or false value.
+- Makes sure the user has encrypted either a boolean value.
 - Finally it stores the encrypted value of true / false in `userVote` variable.

 I'll skip the next line since it's straightforward

-Now below we are allowing the `msg.sender` for the scope of his transaction to be able to play with the `_candidateProposal.totalVotes` encrypted value since the user want to increase / decrease the vote.
+Now below we are allowing the `msg.sender` for the scope of his transaction to be able to play with the `_candidateProposal.totalVotes` encrypted value since the user want to increase / decrease total votes for the proposal.
 We use `allowTransient` since we want to give him permission just for the scope of the transaction.

 ```js
 TFHE.allowTransient(_candidateProposal.totalVotes, msg.sender);